top of page

 Nancy Pearl is an American librarian, best-selling author, literary critic, well known speaker and the former Executive Director of the Washington Center for the Book at the Seattle Public Library.
 Her prolific reading and her knowledge of books and literature first made her locally famous in Seattle, Washington, where she regularly appeared on public radio recommending books.
 She achieved broader fame with Book Lust, her 2003 guide to good reading, followed by More Book Lust, Book Crush and Book Lust to Go.
 She is also the author of George & Lizzie, a novel.
 Nancy currently hosts a monthly half hour television show on The Seattle Channel, where she interviews writers from around the country.
 The show is recorded at Folio.

-Irish Arts at Folio
+Past Irish Arts Events

 bottom of page